How to Become a HAZMAT Truck Driver

 What is a HAZMAT Driver’s Job Description?

-HAZMAT drivers' stops include transporting hazardous waste and picking up and dropping off fuel.
-HAZMAT drivers normally don't handle the materials they're transporting.
+HAZMAT drivers’ tasks include transporting hazardous waste and picking up and dropping off fuel.
+HAZMAT drivers normally don’t handle the materials they’re transporting.
 Instead, their clients are usually responsible for loading and unloading shipments.

-HAZMAT drivers are expected to keep meticulous records of their trips.
+These professionals are expected to keep meticulous records of their trips.
 Drivers must also adjust routes for maximum safety, considering road conditions, traffic, population density, and timeliness of delivery.

 Local job opportunities are available for transporting HAZMAT loads, but most hazardous substances are shipped long distances.
 HAZMAT drivers should be prepared for regional and over-the-road (OTR) trips.